MohammadTawfiq/cloud-security-portfolio/juice-shop-idor/README.md

-# OWASP Juice Shop — Custom IDOR Vulnerability (A01:2021 Broken Access Control)
+# OWASP Juice Shop : A Custom IDOR Vulnerability (A01:2021 Broken Access Control)

 ## Objective
-Fork OWASP Juice Shop, add a custom "private notes" feature containing an intentional IDOR (Insecure Direct Object Reference) vulnerability, exploit it to prove real impact, then patch and re-verify the fix — demonstrating the full attack-and-defense cycle for this OWASP Top 10 category.
+Fork OWASP Juice Shop, add a custom "private notes" feature containing an intentional IDOR (Insecure Direct Object Reference) vulnerability, exploit it to prove real impact, then patch and re-verify the fix demonstrating the full attack-and-defense cycle for this OWASP Top 10 category.

 ## What I Built
 - A new `Note` model (`UserId`, `id`, `text`) and a `/api/mynotes/:id` endpoint on a forked, locally-run instance of Juice Shop.